 1. “Matcha is the best natural source of green tea antioxidants.”

 Matcha is a form of green tea–it’s a shade-grown tea leaf ground into a fine powder.
-Compared to a traditional steeped green tea, matcha offers more nutritional values since you are ingesting the whole leaf rather than drinking substances steeped out from the tea leaf.
+Compared to a traditional steeped green tea, matcha offers higher nutritional value since you are ingesting the whole leaf rather than drinking substances steeped out from the tea leaf.

 2. “Certified organic matcha is clean and safe.”